Goshen College encourages individuals to report any incident in which an incident of sexual misconduct is believed to have occurred.

 What will happen with this information?

-The report will be processed by a member of the Title IX committee.
-Incidents involving students will be processed by the Title IX Deputy Coordinator (Beth Martin Birky).
-Incidents involving Goshen College employees will be processed by Human Resources (Deanna Risser).
-If you feel uncomfortable having Beth or Deanna processing your report, please contact the faculty advocate, Regina Shands Stoltzfus before filling out this form.
+The report will be processed by Title IX Deputy Coordinator (Kendra Yoder).
+Incidents involving Goshen College employees will be processed by the Director of Human Resources (Delores Johnson).
+If you feel uncomfortable having Kendra or Delores processing your report, please contact the faculty advocate, Regina Shands Stoltzfus before filling out this form.

-- All information will be kept private unless a threat exists to the individual’s or community’s immediate safety.
-In this case, someone from the Title IX Committee will contact the survivor.
+- The Title IX Deputy Coordinator contacts the reporter by email to extend support and accommodations.
+The survivor can choose what steps to take next.
+All information will be kept private unless a threat exists to the individual’s or community’s immediate safety.
+In this case, the Title IX Deputy Coordinator will contact the survivor about any steps being taken.
+Remember that we are unable to respond to anonymous reports.

 Incident Report Form